-The Stabino® is a zeta potential instrument for analysing and optimising the stability of colloids and dispersions, based on measurement of streaming potential.
+The Stabino® II is a second generation zeta potential instrument for analysing and optimising the stability of colloids and dispersions, based on measurement of streaming potential.

 Employing a unique oscillating piston design, the system incorporates rapid pH and polyelectrolyte titrations for investigation of stable pH regions, Iso-Electric Point (IEP), charge density and surface functionalisation.
 The system is ideally suited to formulation development and has applications in quality control.

 The heart of the Stabino is cylindrical PTFE measuring beaker and piston.
 Sample is added to the beaker and the piston oscillates at a constant frequency during measurement.
 Particles become immobilised on the surface of the beaker and piston, allowing the fluid stream created by the moving piston to shift the mobile ion cloud around each particle up and down, creating an oscillating frequency.
 The potential created is detected and measured by the two electrodes as streaming potential.
 From this, zeta potential is calculated.

 Zeta potential alone is often not sufficient information to assess the stability of a colloid. +/-30mV is often quoted as a threshold for stability, but this does not give the full picture and is only relevant to the sample as it stands in that exact chemical environment.
 It is entirely possible for two samples to have -30mV zeta potential but have very different stabilities.
 The Stabino provides a full insight into the colloid being assessed, primarily via pH and polyelectrolyte titrations.